mehlawlarz/SteamSkipUpdate/README.md

 Tired of steam updates ruining your meticulously modded games?
 Give this a try!

-This bad boy auto fetches the latest buildid and manifest from SteamCMD and slap it into your Appmanifest of choice!
+This bad boy auto fetches the latest Build ID and manifest from SteamCMD and slap it into your Appmanifest of choice!

 Don't know what Appmanifest is?